iccaka/Technical-University-of-Sofia-Parallel-Data-Processing_Eulerian-Cycle/README.md

 # Technical-University-of-Sofia-Parallel-Data-Processing_Eulerian-Cycle

 *A program whose purpose is to find an eulerian cycle in a given graph.
-There's also a demo, showcasing how the program speeds up or slows down depending on whether multithreading or multiprocessing is used.*
+There's also a demo, showcasing how the program speeds up or slows down depending on whether nonparallel, multithreading or multiprocessing way is used.*

 ## Built With